allenxuan/Bridge/README.md

 }
 ```

-We can remove a implementation singleton in Bridge by
+We can remove an implementation singleton in Bridge by
 ```java
 Bridge.removeImpl(IImageLoader.class);
 ```